jrshutske/todos-api/README.md

 # Todos-API

-This is initially going to be a todo list rails API.
+This is initially going to be a todo list rails API for practicing with json web tokens.

 ## Getting Started